 6. Use the cooked pancetta in your favorite recipes, such as pasta, salads, soups, or as a topping for pizza.

-See also How to use fresh herbs in cooking
+See also How long to cook thawed chicken in crockpot

 Remember that pancetta is already cured, so it does not need to be cooked thoroughly like bacon.
 The goal is to heat it through and crisp it up.
 Enjoy the rich, savory flavors of cooked pancetta in your dishes!